Photonsters/Slicer/README.md

 ## Installation

-It has two install files:'PhotonSlicer_Console...msi' with a Command Line Interface and 'PhotonSlicer_GUI...msi' with a graphical interface.
+It has two install folders: 'Console/' with a Command Line Interface and 'Win64/' with a graphical interface.
 The last one is most suitable as plugin for MeshMixer.
+Both contain split zip archives.

-For Windows an easy install package is available.
-For Linux and OSX you have to install python and some libraries.
+For Linux and OSX you have to install python and some libraries (cython, numpy, open-cv).

-For Linux/MeshMixer user: Since there is only a Windows install file for MeshMixer you should already have wine up and running.
-So install PhotonSlicer in Wine too.
+For Linux/MeshMixer user: You should already have wine up and running to use MeshMixer.
+Also install the Win64/ Zip files for PhotonSlicer in Wine.

 ---